jskonhovd/jskonhovd-pelican/dynamic_programing.rst

             }
       }

 Now I am sure you are asking.
 Jeff, This seems simple enough.
 But can you use this techinque to solve more nontrival problems?
 Well, Yes we can.
-There are a large number of good problems you can solve with Dynamic Programing.
+There are a large number of good problems you can solve with Dynamic Programming.
-The difficulty I have is understanding when you can use Dynamic Programing, or understanding when to use it.
+The difficulty I have is understanding when you can use Dynamic Programming, or understanding when to use it.

-This next problem is another classic problem you can solve using Dynamic Programing.
+This next problem is another classic problem you can solve using Dynamic Programming.
 The longest common substring problem is a classic in Computer Science. the longest common substring problem is to find the longest string that is a substring of two or more strings.

 .. code-block:: java

       public class LongestCommonSubString {

             public String getLongestCommonSubString(String a, String b)